xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 Model compilers load instance data from input xtUML model files.
 The MC export API plugins output SQL-format data that is loaded by the model compiler.
 The current instance loading is limited in speed and capacity.
-Large customer models are pressing into and passing this limit.
+Large customer models are pressing into and past this limit.
 At least two customers are running into long translation times and memory capacity failures while compiling their models.